Tory Row Brewing Over New Schools Funding Deal

 A row is brewing among Tory MPs over a new funding formula for schools, with some slamming it as “unfair” and “random”.

-Education Secretary Justine Greening had said the scheme will resolve “unfair” and “inconsistent” differences in school funding between regions.
+Education Secretary Justine Greening has said the proposed scheme would resolve “unfair” and “inconsistent” differences in school funding between regions.

 “Just before Christmas suddenly started to hit people what it meant for their constituencies”, they said.
 “It was not what they thought.”